 "The prevention and suppression of terrorism is indispensable to the maintenance of the democratic structure of member States” – Declaration on Terrorism adopted by the Committee of Ministers of the Council of Europe in 1978.

-Albania has ratified the Additional Protocol to the Council of Europe Convention on the...
+The Russian Federation has signed the Additional Protocol to the Council of Europe Convention on...

 On 30 March 2016, the Grand Chamber of the European Court of Human Rights delivered its judgment...